Today we have a guest post from JT over atJust Making Centsthat you’ll really enjoy if you have kids or plan to have kids someday…

 5. Minimize Their Toys

-This is hard, because everything around them tells them to be consumers.
+This is hard because everything around them tells them to be consumers.
 Instead, we sometimes make our own toys.
-For example, we just made our own fidget spinners with just cardboard and an imagination.
+For example, we just made our own fidget spinners with just cardboard and imagination.
 In fact, when we have Daddy Weekends (which is when Mommy needs a Ladies Weekend with her friends), we always have a craft time.
-And with that craft time, we make things out of cardboard boxes and brown paper bags that we would normally toss, instead of those “craft-in-a-box” kits that take little We try to make something where the final product looks nothing like what it started off being.
+And with that craft time, we make things out of cardboard boxes and brown paper bags that we would normally toss, instead of those “craft-in-a-box” kits that take little effort, we try to make something where the final product looks nothing like what it started off being.

 6. Model It

 Let them in on how you’re dealing with problems and how you’re figuring out the solution.
 Kids assume that once they’re older, things should get easier.
 Once they start using social media, where everyone posts a beautified version of their lives, it is hard to understand that real life has many non-Instagram worthy moments.
-But when you share with them obstacles that you’re working to overcome, they get a front row seat in seeing how an adult approaches it.
-Also, they realize that overcoming challenges are just a regular part of life.
+But when you share with them obstacles that you’re working to overcome, they get a front-row seat in seeing how an adult approaches it.
+Also, they realize that overcoming challenges is just a regular part of life.